hashmi102/AI-CV-Analyzer-LangGraph-Streamlit-OpenAI/README.md

 - Process resume content using **LangGraph**
 - Generate AI-based scoring (Overall, Education, Skills)
 - Display results via a clean **Streamlit UI**
-- Works locally and easy to deploy
+- Works locally and is easy to deploy

 ---